| | | | |

 Steps to Make Bucatini all’Amatriciana

 1. Start by crisping the guanciale gently so the fat renders slowly and evenly.
-This creates the flavorful base of the sauce and ensures the pork turns golden rather than burnt.
+This creates the sauce’s flavorful base and ensures the pork turns golden rather than burnt.

 2. Sauté the shallots and garlic in the rendered fat to build depth.
 Deglazing with wine is optional but helps lift browned bits and adds brightness before the tomatoes go in.